WebPlatformForEmbedded/ThunderNanoServicesRDK/ReleaseNotes/ThunderReleaseNotes_R5.3_rdkservices.md

 ### Feature: BridgeLink plugin

-The BridgeLink plugin.
-It is a plugin that exposes Remote plugins (from a Remote Thunder instance) via a Composite plugin locally.
+The BridgeLink plugin was added, it is a plugin that exposes Remote plugins (from a Remote Thunder instance) via a Composite plugin locally.